Kanye West And Daughter North Step Out In Los Angeles For Adorable Museum Date

 — NaijaDiary (@naijadiary) November 19, 2018

-West and his wife, Kim Kardashian, along with their three children, North, Saint, 2, and 10-month-old Chicago, were able to return to their home in Hidden Hills, L.A., recently, after being forced to evacuate due to the Woolsey Fire that ravaged through much of Southern California.
-The couple reportedly hired private firefighters to protect their mansion, and recent pictures have showed that the flames came dangerously close to their $60-million property — in fact, the fire burned just feet away from the Kardashian-West house.
+West and his wife Kim Kardashian, along with their three children, North, Saint, 2, and 10-month-old Chicago, were able to return to their home in Hidden Hills, L.A., recently, after being forced to evacuate due to the Woolsey Fire that ravaged through much of Southern California.
+The couple reportedly hired private firefighters to protect their mansion, and recent pictures have shown that the flames came dangerously close to their $60-million property — in fact, the fire burned just feet away from the Kardashian-West house.

 When the family was forced to evacuate, Kim took to social media to let her followers know that they were all safe and to thank the firefighters for all their hard work.
 And at the People’s Choice Awards last week, the Kardashian sisters alongside momager Kris Jenner dedicated their award for Reality TV Show of 2018 to all the firefighters and first responders working relentlessly during the tragedy.